 Please indicate the individuals(s) for whom the payment was made and any additional fees included in the “Memo” section.

-Merit Badges at Camp Cody (2023)
+Merit Badges at Camp Cody (2025)

 How to Sign Up and Prepare for Merit Badges at Camp Cody:

-Step 1: Merit Badge Policies
+Step 1: Review Merit Badge Policies

 - All Scouts except Junior Officers (JOs) must take at least four merit badges unless excused by their Scoutmaster (note: double period classes count as two merit badges for scheduling purposes).